Centre issues ordinance on transfer, posting of Group A officers in Delhi | Politics

 ''The central government, in consultation with the authority, shall determine the nature and the categories of officers and other employees required to assist the authority in the discharge of its functions and provide the authority with such officers and employees, as it may deem fit....

+''But the Centre's ordinance is a reflection of the Modi government being a graceless loser.
+The Centre's sole motive to bring this ordinance is to snatch powers from the Kejriwal government,'' she said.

-Alleging that the Centre does not care for the people's mandate or for the directive of the apex court, she said it will bypass the elected government of Delhi. ''It is clear that the Modi government fears Chief Minister Arvind Kejriwal.
-We vehemently condemn this cowardly act of the Centre,'' Atishi said.
+Alleging that the Centre does not care for the people's mandate or for the directive of the apex court, Atishi said it will bypass the elected government of Delhi. ''It is clear that the Modi government fears Chief Minister Arvind Kejriwal.
+We vehemently condemn this cowardly act of the Centre,'' she said.

-AAP chief spokesperson and Services Minister Saurabh Bharadwaj said the Centre had ''deceived'' the people of Delhi.
+AAP chief spokesperson and Services Minister Saurabh Bharadwaj said the Centre has ''deceived'' the people of Delhi.

+''This has never happened in the history of the country.
+This is deception committed with the Supreme Court and the people of Delhi who have chosen Kejriwal thrice as the CM.

-Abhishek Singhvi, who is the Delhi government's counsel in the services matter, said that the new ordinance needs close examination.
+Abhishek Singhvi, who is the Delhi government's counsel in the services matter, said the new ordinance needs a close examination.

 ''The new ordinance re #NCT wl hv to be closely examined.
 But clearly, it is the act of a bad, poor & graceless loser.
 Doubtful if ctal principles cn be diluted by ordinances/acts.
 Greater doubt whether parl as a whole wl at all approve it. #LG #NCT #homeministry #goi #bjp (sic),'' Singhvi, a Congress leader, said in a tweet.